William Cogswell: Military service

 Cogswell was a private in the Second Corps of Cadets, a militia organization of the Commonwealth of Massachusetts.
 Cogswell served in the Second Corps of Cadets during the winter of 1860–1861.

 On April 19, 1861, word reached Salem that the Sixth Massachusetts had been attacked in Baltimore while on its way to defend Washington, D.C.
 Cogswell turned his office into a recruiting station and in 24 hours raised a full company, the first company in the country recruited for the war.
 This became Company C of the Second Massachusetts Volunteers, with Cogswell as captain in command.

 Cogswell was commissioned a captain in the Second Massachusetts Volunteer Infantry Regiment, May 11, 1861.
 He was promoted to lieutenant colonel on October 23, 1862, and to colonel on June 25, 1863.

 Colonel Cogswell was appointed brevet brigadier general of volunteers by appointment of President Abraham Lincoln on December 12, 1864, to rank from December 15, 1864, and the appointment was confirmed by the United States Senate on February 14, 1865.
 Colonel and Brevet Brigadier General Cogswell was mustered out of the U.S. Volunteers on July 24, 1865.
+Later, he was elected as a companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States.

 After the Civil War Cogswell resumed the practice of his profession.